LLMCRIT: Teaching Large Language Models to Use Criteria: Results

 \subsection{Constructiveness and Helpfulness}

-For feedback texts that passed the validity and contextualization checks, we scrutinize their constructiveness by counting the percentage of criteria in \S\ref{sec:data_foundataion_for_experiments} they touched upon by providing critiques or suggestions.
-When feedback texts contain critiques or suggestions for specific criteria, we assess their helpfulness by calculating the percentage of these criteria that can be improved using the corresponding critiques or suggestions.
+For feedback texts that passed the validity and contextualization checks, we further scrutinize their constructiveness by counting the percentage of criteria in \S\ref{sec:data_foundataion_for_experiments} they touched upon by providing critiques or suggestions.
+For feedback texts that passed the constructiveness check as well, we examine their helpfulness by counting the percentage of those critiques or suggestions that are helpful for improvement.
 Results are in Tab.~\ref{tab:lineplot}.

-\paragraph{Constructiveness} (i) Across all models and tasks, \textbf{including criteria generally significantly enhances the constructiveness of the generated feedback texts} (on average by 25.8\%, up to 44.6\%), outperforming the base strategy. (ii) In most cases, \textbf{adding demonstrations improves constructiveness of generated feedback texts} compared to the base strategy (on average by 10.1\%, up to 27.0\%) .
-Only in a few cases, such as the introduction task with the Command and LongAlpaca models, does the addition of demonstrations lead to a noticeable decrease in constructiveness, likely due to struggles with extremely lengthy demonstrations. (iii) Interestingly, \textbf{when both demonstrations and criteria are applied, the outcome is mostly comparable to adding demonstrations alone}.
+\paragraph{Constructiveness} (i) For all three tasks across all models, \textbf{the inclusion of criteria generally increases the constructiveness of generated feedback considerably} (on average 25.8\%, at most 44.6\%) , outperforming the base strategy. (ii) In most cases, \textbf{adding demonstrations improves constructiveness of generated feedback} compared to the base strategy (on average 10.1\%, at most 27.0\%) .
+Only in a few cases does the addition of demonstrations lead to a noticeable decrease in constructiveness.
+This is observed in the introduction task, where the Command and LongAlpaca models produce less constructive feedback with demonstrations, likely struggling with extremely lengthy demonstrations. (iii) Interestingly, \textbf{when both demonstrations and criteria are applied, the outcome is mostly comparable to adding demonstrations alone}.
 This may be attributed to the extended length of demonstrations, which could potentially dilute the impact of the criteria.